pranavraj575/beehavior/README.md

 * control the drone!
     * keys 1234567890 control thrust, 1 is least and 0 is most
     * arrow keys control roll/pitch
-    * each command runs the simulation for a quarter second and pauses
+    * space bar progresses simulation for a quarter second and pauses
-    * b progresses simulation without submitting an action
-    * space bar clears roll/pitch and progresses simulation
+    * c clears roll/pitch
     * r to reset simulation
     * Q (shift + q) to stop python script